BSantos04/SMS-Spam-Detection/README.md

 Display detailed output, including:

 - A glimpse of the raw dataset.
-- A glimpse of the pre-processed dataset
+- A glimpse of the pre-processed dataset.
-- Confusion matrix
+- Confusion matrix.
-- Classification report
+- Classification report.
-- AUC-ROC Score
+- AUC-ROC Score.

 #### Example
 ```